 In Yeat’s music, Satan is about as ridiculous as his money twërking or his kidney talking.
 All of these seemingly hallucinated characters help Yeat reflect on his lifestyle and desires.
-There is essentially no difference between what Yeat and the average mainstream rapper wants.
-But there’s something about a college-age rapper who balances casual, mindful talk of death by drugs with a cartoonishly big wishlist — yachts, gigantic tricked-out (i.e. Tonka) trucks and SUVs, and even “the world’s first lean bar.”
+There is no difference between what Yeat and the average mainstream rapper wants, but there’s something about a college-age rapper who balances casual, mindful talk of death by drugs with a cartoonishly big wishlist — yachts, gigantic tricked-out (i.e. Tonka) trucks and SUVs, and even “the world’s first lean bar.”

 Wanting It All and Not Giving a Fuck